-- the lattice design at low (100 MeV) and high (800 MeV) energies, with constant emittance; - the chromaticity correction and the dynamic aperture; - the Touschek lifetime can be a problem below 150 MeV.
-Possible solutions: longer bunch length, larger RF momentum acceptance, fast and efficient injection; - the long damping times at lower energies.
-The segmented dipoles and a wiggler will help; - the beam-beam case for asymmetric bunches.
+- The lattice design at low (100 MeV) and high (800 MeV) energies, with constant emittance. - Chromaticity correction and dynamic aperture. - The Touschek lifetime can be a problem below 150 MeV.
+Possible solutions: longer bunch length, larger RF momentum acceptance, fast and efficient injection. - The long damping times at lower energies.
+The segmented dipoles and a wiggler will help. - The beam-beam case for asymmetric colliding bunches.

-6. CONCLUSIONS
+6 CONCLUSIONS

 The PEP-N project is in its design phase.
-A 'proof-ofprinciple' design of the small ring for 500 MeV has been given.
+A 'proof-of-principle' design of the small ring for 500 MeV has been given.
 The work on a high (800 MeV) and low (300 MeV) lattice is in progress and looks promising.
-A Workshop on the Physics Case was held at SLAC on April 30/May 1-2, 2001.
-A more detailed project will be presented for discussion at SLAC in September 2001.
+A Workshop on the physics case was held at SLAC on April 30/May 1-2, 2001.
+A more detailed project design will be presented for discussion at SLAC in September 2001.